The US has a plan to breed millions of flies and drop them from planes. Here’s why

 After the larvae feed on the tissue with their sharp mouth hooks for several days, they drop from the animal and burrow into the ground to emerge later as fully grown adult flies, according to Thomas Lansford, the deputy executive director and assistant state veterinarian for the Texas Animal Health Commission.

-Since the outbreak began in 2023, there have been more than 35,000 New World screwworm infestations reported, according to statistics listed on the Panama–United States Commission for the Eradication and Prevention of Screwworm Infestation in Livestock (COPEG) website.
-Of those cases, cows make up about 83% of the affected animal species.
+Since the outbreak began in 2023, there have been more than 90,000 New World screwworm infestations reported, according to a USDA spokesperson.

 Treatment for infested cattle often involves cleaning, antiseptic treatment and coverings for the wounds, Lansford said.